xp44mm/Notebook/ConcurrencyCookbook/07 Testing.md

 ### Solution

-Most modern unit test frameworks support async Task unit test methods, including MSTest, NUnit, and xUnit.
+Most modern unit test frameworks support **async Task unit test methods**, including MSTest, NUnit, and xUnit.
 MSTest began support for these tests with Visual Studio 2012.
 If you use another unit test framework, you may have to upgrade to the latest version.

 Here is an example of an async MSTest unit test: